juliajconti/juliajconti.github.io/content/publication/PN24/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - "admin"
+- admin
-  - "Ken Koedinger"
+- Ken Koedinger
-  - "Paulo Carvalho"
+- Paulo Carvalho
 date: '2024-11-23T00:00:00Z'
 doi: ''